lucaelin/text2nosql-demo/README.md

 ## Synthetic Training Data

 The training set was generated using a multi-step process on a high performance large coding model.
-The task was broken down into the following steps:
+The task was divided into the following steps:

 1. Generate a diverse set of document types
 2. For each document type generate a json-schema
 3. Generate 6 sample entries for each schema
 4. Given those samples, generate statements that are only true for one of the samples
-5. Simplyfy / shorten those statements
+5. Simplify / shorten those statements
 6. Given the schema and a statement, use CoT to generate a NoSQL query
 7. Validate that the generated query matches only exactly one sample
 8. Add valid queries to the training set and failed queries to a failure-case